besartelezi/basic-angular-form/README.md

   - [x] Remember the url that we left empty?
 It's time to configure a path to which we'll post our data.
 Start by changing the url to <code>'http://localhost:PORT/'</code>.
   - [x] Next, make a new post function with path "addFriend".
 In here, push the request body to the allFriends array.
   - [x] If you now go to your form and add a friend, submit the form, you'll see in your server, localhost:PORT/allFriends, that the friend has been added to the list.
-- [ ] You've sent data, but now we also want to display the newly updated friend list on your page.
+- [x] You've sent data, but now we also want to display the newly updated friend list on your page.
 To do this, we'll have to make a get request to the server.
-  - [ ] We want to do this get request in 2 different cases, one is when the page loads and the other is when we post data to the server.
+  - [x] We want to do this get request in 2 different cases, one is when the page loads and the other is when we post data to the server.
-  - [ ] First, let's write the function itself and later call the function when we need it.
+  - [x] First, let's write the function itself and later call the function when we need it.
 Make a new public async function in the component and pass the url as a parameter.
 Typehint the parameter and the function.
 The function will return a Promise of type any.
 A typehint of a promise with type looks like this: <code>Promise<any></code>.
-  - [ ] Then, add a fetch to the function and return and await it.
+  - [x] Then, add a fetch to the function and return and await it.
 The method should be get and the headers should be <code>'Content-Type': 'application/json'</code>.
+    - [x] Add the return
-  - [ ] Add a property to your component class called allFriends and in the fetch where you can access the fetched data, assign the value of the data to that property.
+  - [x] Add a property to your component class called allFriends and in the fetch where you can access the fetched data, assign the value of the data to that property.
-  - [ ] We now have our fetch working, let's call it when we submit the form first.
+  - [x] We now have our fetch working, let's call it when we submit the form first.
 To do this in the success part of the subscribe, call the function with url 'http://localhost:PORT/allFriends'.
-  - [ ] To do it on page load, import OnInit.
+  - [x] To do it on page load, import OnInit.
 Next your AppComponent class has to implement it.
-  - [ ] To make something happen on pageload, in the class add <code>ngOnInit(): any { something happens }</code>.
+  - [x] To make something happen on pageload, in the class add <code>ngOnInit(): any { something happens }</code>.
 In here, call your fetch function like we did previously for the form submit.
-  - [ ] We now have our friend list updated in the property allFriends of the component class.
+  - [x] We now have our friend list updated in the property allFriends of the component class.
-  - [ ] To check if you have your friends data console log it.
+  - [x] To check if you have your friends data console log it.
 - [ ] Now we can display the friends in the template using the property allFriends.
   - [ ]  To do this we'll use the ngFor loop, add the following code to a div: <code>*ngFor="let friend of allFriends"</code>.
   - [ ] In this div, if you enter {{ friend.email }} for example.
 You'll see that on your page you'll see all the emails of your friends displayed.
   - [ ] Now display all details of your friends, try adding new friends in the process.
 It updates instantly!
 - [ ]  You now have all the must-have features.
 Congratulations!
 If you have time left, be sure to take a look at the nice-to-have features.
 Here are some suggestions as well:
 - [ ] Try removing people from your friend list based on email.
 Post the email of a friend, find the friend on the server and pop it out of the array.
 - [ ] Try updating the data from a friend based on email.
 Same thing, post the email and find that friend, update the values.
 - [ ] Make separate pages by generating new components!
 You'll have to look into routing as well!
 - [ ] Get creative!
 - [ ] Congratulations, you survived the first steps of Angular and Node.
 I'm proud of you!

 ---